PandaRyshan/ladder/README.md

 3. run `cp .env-sample .env` and replace your domain and email into the spaces
 4. run `cp` copy the v2ray/haproxy/ocserv config smaple files as real config files, and replace your domain into them
 5. run `docker compose up -d`

+If you want to request certificates for other domains at the same time, you can use EXTRA_DOMAINS in swag's environment, see 'Parameters' in swag [README](https://github.com/linuxserver/docker-swag).

 ## Reference